Suriya-Arulselvan/solar-water-heater/README.md

 • Storage Tank inlet temperature (Solar Water Heater Inlet temperature) is reduced due to the heat loss in the storage tank.

 ![alt-text](https://github.com/Suriya-Arulselvan/solar-water-heater/blob/d210c9f2f4772151153d721488760dd90c56c499/ReadmeBlob/SimulationResults.png)

+## Future improvements
+1. Add supply and demand flow streams to and from the storage tank.
+The first pass of this  implementation will assume that the level of the tank is maintained.
+That is, demand flow will  be considered to be replenished by supply instantaneously.
+2. Make EnergyStream and MassStream classes take ownership of their variations with respect to  time.
+The variation with respect to time can be captured by data or by a mathematical formula.
+Every time step, the derivative / value of the heat flow and mass flow should be captured by  function defined in EnergyStream and MassStream classes.
+3. A cleaner way to input design parameters, operation conditions can be implemented.
+4. Apply more realistic design parameter values and data to the program.